Nobodyhave/Advent-of-Code-2022/README.md

 **Disclaimer:** solutions are written in a "contest code style", which means "write fast, read never".
 In some places I tried to work on readability, but don't treat the solutions as examples of a good code.
-There main goal is to provide a correct answer with minimum time for coding.
+Their main goal is to provide a correct answer with minimum time for coding.